Harbour line (Mumbai Suburban Railway): Kurla–Shivajinagar service

 CR has sought permission from the Railway Board to run EMUs on the Harbour line between Kurla and Shivajinagar in Pune.
 The service would provide direct connectivity between Navi Mumbai and Pune, which is currently not available.
 EMUs will be modified to include six motor cars.

 CR plans to use 16 coach mail/express trains to cover the 170 km distance in approximately 2 hours and 50 minutes.
 Stations on the line will be Kurla, Vashi, Belapur, Panvel, Karjat, Lonavla and Shivajinagar.
+Work on extending Harbour Line branch from Goregaon to Borivali is underway since March 2024.